raphael-group/magi-images/README.md

 docker run -d --name enricher magi:stats-server docker run --link mongo:mongo --link enricher:statserver -p --env-file=local.env 80:80 magi
 ```
+Alternately, you can run start.sh from the host machine.

-The web application can then be viewed at localhost:80.
+In either case, the web application can then be viewed at localhost:80.

 #### Environment variables ####
 There are various items that are configured in the local.env file.